 - a. existing bond resolution requirements and conditions - b. other existing agreements affecting investments/cash flow (i.e. Settlement Agreement; Agreement and Consent dated September 22, 1988, Agreement for Certain Payments, Lease Agreements etc.) - c.
 HLC BPCA Cash Flow Requirements and Internal Investment Policies - d.
 Current and future market conditions (i.e. interest rates) - e.
 New York State Comptroller's Guidelines (attached) and - f.
 Published market surveys, consultant reports, etc., relating to securities available, interest rates and investment strategies. - 4.
 Copies of the bank confirmation letters sent to the Trustee Bank are filed in the Treasurer's chronological file and in a monthly folder for that particular Bank account. - 5.
 All investments are available to the President and others for review and discussed at Investment Committee Meetings.
-A copy of the Investment Instructions Memo is retained in the Treasurer's file and a copy is maintained in the bank reconciliation files. - 6.
-Documentation for securities purchased including the information as to brokers solicited for quotes shall be retained and filed by the Authority, the Trustee, or Investment Advisor. - 7.
+A copy of the Investment Instructions Memo is retained in the Treasurer's file and a copy is maintained in the bank reconciliation files.

+Documentation for securities purchased including the information as to brokers solicited for quotes shall be retained and filed by the Authority, the Trustee, or Investment Advisor.
+Corporate funds which are not invested are collateralized or insured by FDIC and balances receive compensating interest at the 90 day T bill rate to mitigate banking fees.
 Reconciliation of monthly Trustee statements are performed.
 This includes reconciliation of investment transactions, investment income, and portfolio holdings.
 Corresponding journal entries are subsequently posted to the Authority's general ledger.
-The Controller or Senior Accounting Manager initials and dates these reconciliations when reviewed to signify timely approval and completion. - 8.
-Quarterly investment schedules are reviewed by the Investment Committee and made available to the Board.
+The Controller or Senior Accounting Manager initials and dates these reconciliations when reviewed to signify timely approval and completion.

+6. Quarterly investment schedules are reviewed by the Investment Committee and made available to the Board.
 Investment schedules are audited by the Authority's public accountants at year end.
 The auditors request and receive confirmation of our cash and security holdings as of fiscal year end.
 In addition, the Authority's Internal Audit department periodically audits investments.